Europe Travel Guide

 - Weather: The climate of Europe varies greatly from subtropical to arctic.
 In the Mediterranean, the weather is dry and warm.
 Central and East Europe experience cool summers and mild winters.
 Going up into Scandinavia and the Nordic countries you’ll find Arctic tundra.

-- What to Pack: If you stick to a few elements you’ll fit in anywhere – jeans, t-shirt, watch, boots, and a sweater.
+- What to Pack: If you stick to a few elements you’ll fit in anywhere – jeans, a t-shirt, watch, boots, and a sweater.
 At the beachwear shortcut board shorts or your favorite bikini – Europeans are, for the most part, not modest unless you are inside religious institutions.
+See our full Europe packing list here.

-- Stay Connected: It is the law that all active SIM cards have free roaming within the European Union.
+- Stay Connected: It is the law that all active SIM cards have free-roaming within the European Union.
 If you pick up a SIM card in Italy it will work in Austria and Spain now.
-You’ll face long distance for phone calls, but data works just fine!
+You’ll face long-distance phone calls, but data works just fine!

 Regions in Europe